Saving for Retirement: IRAs, 401(k)s, and More

 We break down which retirement accounts—IRAs or 401(k)s—may be right for you.

-As the number of defined-benefit pension plans steadily declines, the simpler days of expecting to reach retirement in good standing and start collecting a monthly pension check are gone for many people.
-Today, it's essential for workers to participate in and contribute to their own retirement plans.
+Today, it's essential for employees to participate in and contribute to their own retirement plans, which includes considering an individual retirement account (IRA) versus a 401(k).
+After all, the number of defined-benefit pension plans has steadily declined, so the simpler days of expecting to reach retirement in good standing and start collecting a monthly pension check are gone for many people.
 While Social Security is a valuable resource, most people will find it isn't enough to sustain their pre-retirement lifestyle after they stop working.

 The saving and investing you do while you're employed will likely play a significant role in your financial life in retirement.
-So, it follows that the earlier you get started, the better.
+So, the earlier you get started, the better.
 The key is to be realistic and build a plan you can follow.

 Start by creating a disciplined, prudent savings plan that defines your retirement goals and includes a monthly savings amount.
-To help understand how much you might need to be putting away, you can use a retirement calculator or get more help by working with a financial planner.
+To help understand how much you might need to be putting away, what investment options you should choose, and how to maximize tax benefits, you can use a retirement calculator or get more help by working with a financial advisor.

 The next step is to figure out where to put those savings.